Welcome to Redstor's glossary

 Incremental backups is a backup method used by Redstor in which only data that has been changed or created since the previous backup is backed up.

-InstantData is a trademarked Redstor technology which allows a customer to access their backed-up files almost instantaneously after triggering a recovery.
+InstantData is a trademarked Redstor technology which allows a customer to access their backed-up files almost instantly after triggering a recovery.
 This is possible because the files that are accessed first are recovered first, while the less urgent data recovery continues in the background.

 - Integrity Check